-My name is Tahlia Burchill and I am a descendent of the Kuku Yalanji people in the Daintree Region, Far north Queensland.
+Tahlia Burchill is a descendent of the Kuku Yalanji people in the Daintree Region, Far north Queensland.

-Scholarship, mentoring and leadership activities have helped me personally and professionally in the field of Dance and Education.
-I believe that the scholarship has allowed me to focus on gaining knowledge, experience and understanding in these fields.
-Furthermore, mentoring and leadership activities have helped me to develop confidence and give me a sense of direction.
+The MADALAH scholarship, mentoring and leadership activities have helped Tahlia personally and professionally in the field of Dance and Education.
+She believes the scholarship allowed her to focus on gaining knowledge, experience and understanding in her study field.
+Furthermore, mentoring and leadership activities helped Tahlia to develop confidence and give me a sense of direction.

-In 2013, I was a mentor at the Year 10 National Indigenous Youth Leadership Program Gathering in Perth.
-I was inspired to see so many youth participating in this particular leadership event.
-They motivated me to continue in my own career path and strive to be a positive role model for others.
+In 2013, Tahlia was a mentor at the Year 10 Leadership Camp, and she was inspired to see so many youth participating in the event.
+They motivated her to continue in her own career path and strive to be a positive role model for others.

 In September 2013, Tahlia was offered a performer, mentor and teacher role with Indigenous Hip Hop Projects.
 She toured Australia and into remote communities to develop leadership skills and to eliminate the word “shame”.
 Throughout this experience Tahlia remained focused on her positive Dance Education career and promoted the message of healthy body, mind and spirit.See more success stories